 RECORDING WILTSHIRE GARDENS

 Wiltshire has many attractive gardens and landscapes.
-Since 1986 members of the the WGT have been researching and recording those of interest for their design and planting.
+Since 1986 members of the WGT have been researching and recording those of interest for their design and planting.
 A standard garden survey form serves as a check-list of the main features of each garden.
-This is accompanied by photographs, a plan showing photographic viewpoints, in some cases a list of plants and other illustrative and historical material such as air photos, bird’s eye views, old maps and references in books or journals.
+This is accompanied by photographs, a plan showing photographic viewpoints and in some cases a bird’s eye view and a list of plants at the time of the survey.
+Other relevant material may also be stored with the survey including illustrative and historical material such as air photos, old maps and references in books or journals.
+(In some cases this other material is also held for gardens which have not been surveyed).

-Gardens are constantly changing; the aim is to give a picture of the garden at one moment in time in the hope that it will be of interest to future owners and garden historians.
-It may sometimes also be of value where a planning application affects a garden.
+Gardens are constantly changing; the aim is to give a picture of the garden at one moment in time, in the hope that it will be of interest to future owners and garden historians.
+It may sometimes also be of value where a planning application affects a garden or landscape.
 See our Planning Page for more details.

 Working as a recorder for the Trust can be interesting and rewarding and helps protect the County’s gardens for the future.